culshaw/storybook-deployer/README.md

-# Storybook Deployer
+# YunoJuno Storybook Deployer

-This is a simple tool allows you to deploy your Storybook into a static hosting service.
+This is a simple tool allows you to deploy your Storybook into Github Pages.
-(Currently, GitHub Pages only.)
+It relies on a fully qualified github url (username + token) set in an environment variable with the repositry to deploy to.
+This is useful for services like Heroku if you are building the storybook as part of the buildpack.

 ## Getting Started